 - Dandelion and Burdock (apparently tastes a bit like Sarsparilla)

-- Shandy (this is a ale/lemonade mix)
+- Shandy (this is an ale/lemonade mix)

 I have never tasted Lowcock’s Lemonade and no, I don’t have the recipe.
+I do have photos of the bottles, which can be found here.

 Lowcock’s Lemonade Memorabilia